-Our Trimer-Tag[©] technology platform can trimerize any protein of interest into covalently-trimerized structures.
-The trimerization motif of Trimer-Tag[©] is based on a human amino acid sequence derived from human collagen (C-terminal domain of Type I procollagen).
+The Trimer-Tag[TM] technology platform can trimerize any protein of interest into covalently-trimerized structures.
+The trimerization motif of Trimer-Tag[TM] is based on a human amino acid sequence derived from human collagen (C-terminal domain of Type I procollagen).
 Collagen, the most abundant protein in the human body, is capable of self-assembly into covalently-linked trimers during its formation process via the C-propeptide domain.
-The Trimer-Tag[©] motif possesses structural flexibility and mechanical properties that are ideal for enabling trimer-tagged virus spike proteins and TNFSF ligands to achieve native-like trimeric structures.
+The Trimer-Tag[TM] motif possesses structural flexibility and mechanical properties that are ideal for enabling trimer-tagged virus spike proteins and TNFSF ligands to achieve native-like trimeric structures.
 The resulting fusion proteins are produced recombinantly in mammalian cells, secreted as soluble proteins in trimeric form, and covalently linked by inter-molecular disulfide bonds formed among the three C-terminal domains of Type I procollagen.
-Purification of trimer-tagged proteins is performed in-house by utilizing an affinity purification scheme directed to Trimer-Tag[©] which allows us to achieve high levels of purity.
+Purification of trimer-tagged proteins is performed in-house by utilizing an affinity purification scheme directed to Trimer-Tag[TM] which allows us to achieve high levels of purity.

-Key advantages our Trimer-Tag® technology platform include:
+Key advantages the Trimer-Tag[TM] technology platform include: